dovukans/coding/docs/guides/cycling between audio outputs (ahk).md

 ## 4. AutoHotKey Script

 Here is our ahk script.
 Go to NirCmd directory and create a text file there.
-Then copy these inside and rename your file with your desired name and .ahk extension.
+Then copy these inside and rename your file with your desired name.
+Change the ".txt" entension to ".ahk".
  ```
 #Requires AutoHotkey v2.0
 #SingleInstance Force